 In the era of remote work, cloud computing is thriving: It acts as a bridge between async workers, making collaboration from afar – such as transferring a large file to a colleague – a breeze.

-If you forget to bring a hard drive containing important documents to a meeting, there’s not much you can do other than go back and grab it.
-If you break or lose a hard drive altogether, it’s unlikely you’ll ever get that data back.
-These risks don’t exist for cloud storage – your data is backed up and accessible whenever and wherever you are as long as you have access to the internet.
+Crucially, if you break or lose a hard drive or USB flash drive, it’s unlikely you’ll ever get that data back.
+These risks don’t exist for cloud storage – your data is backed up and accessible whenever and wherever you are so long as you have access to the internet.

-Cloud storage is a great solution to store your individual files and folders, but if you want a more robust option that secures all your content, you need an online backup.
-Dropbox Backup is designed to remove the headaches of a broken, lost or stolen computer by automatically backing up a copy of your files and folders that can be quickly recovered from the cloud if needed.
-It is also helpful if you ever need to set up a new computer or laptop.
-Instead of tracking down all of your content from various drives or cloud accounts, Backup gets your new computer up and running in a few clicks.
+Cloud storage is a great solution for storing individual files and folders, but you should also secure all your content using online backup.
+Dropbox Backup – which is part of all our plans – can eliminate the headaches of a broken, lost or stolen computer by automatically backing up a copy of your files and folders that you can quickly recover from the cloud.
+It’s also helpful if you ever need to set up a new computer or laptop: Instead of tracking down all of your content from various drives or cloud accounts, Backup gets your new computer up and running in a few clicks.

 External storage devices

 In addition to the storage space your computer contains, you can purchase external, stand-alone storage drives, which helps with easy file transfers from one device to another.
 (If you eventually choose to transfer files from external drives to the cloud, we can help with that, too!)